Bernd Upmeyer: MONU Magazine

-Upmeyer is the founder and the editor-in-chief of the English-language, biannual magazine on urbanism MONU.
+Upmeyer is the founder and the editor-in-chief of the English-language magazine on urbanism MONU.

 Atelier International Grand Paris (AIGP)

 From 2012 until 2016 Upmeyer and his office BOARD were part of the group, led by the architecture firm STAR strategies + architecture, that has been chosen as one of the new six teams of architects and urban planners appointed by the Atelier International Grand Paris (AIGP) to be part of the Scientific Committee for the mission: Grand Paris: pour une métropole durable.